 Full Shoulder/Armpit Fit

-The tradeoff of this option is that (depending on your build) you may notice some diagonal lines running from the outside of the shoulder down to the inner part of your arm-pit and a bit of extra fabric right at the front and back of the deltoid.
+The tradeoff of this option is that you may notice some diagonal lines running from the outside of the shoulder down to the inner part of your armpit when your arms are at rest.
+The rounder, circular shape of the armhole also adds a bit of extra fabric right at the front and back of the deltoid.
 If you’re going for an extremely tailored, clean look, these lines may be bothersome.

 Tailored Shoulder/Armpit Fit